Skip to Content

 Using Row Covers for Freeze Protection

-They are made from lightweight fabric, which shields plants from frost while letting sunlight, water, and air pass through.
+These lightweight fabrics protect plants from frost while allowing sunlight, water, and air to pass through naturally.

-They’re cost-effective and help keep your harvest thriving through chilly nights.
+They’re cost-effective frost protection methods that keep your harvest thriving through unpredictable weather.

 Caring for Winter Gardens